danielgmyers/minecraft-tracker/README.md

 Again, the default is **NONE** which means if you don't change it, no data will be tracked!

-`per-second-metrics-enabled` - When set to true, the server will generate performance statistics once per second.
-This level of detail is typically not useful and may degrade server performance.
-The default is **false**.

 `cloudwatch-metric-namespace` - When using the CLOUDWATCH_DIRECT reporter type, this configures the metrics namespace that the metrics will be stored in.
 Note that Amazon CloudWatch disallows namespace names that begin with "AWS".
 The default is **minecraft-tracker**.

 ## Reporting Modes